arindas/memcached-ebpf-proxy-cache/README.md

 I have more or less achieved what I wanted to - which was to understand how to write eBPF programs.
 So I'll stop here for now.
 Regardless, all contributions to improve performance are very much welcome.

+## License

+This repository is licensed under the MIT License.
+See [LICENSE](./LICENSE) for more details.